SU-SWS/decanter-web/content/index.md

 <section class="section section--who fullwidth narrow-content padding-vertical-md inverse">
   <div>
       <h2>Who should use Decanter?</h2>
-      <p>Decanter is an open source design system and frontend framework,intended for use by Stanford University teams creating websites and other digital products. </p>
+      <p>Decanter is an open source design system and frontend framework, intended for use by Stanford University teams and vendors creating websites and other digital products. </p>
       <a href="page/about-why-decanter" class="su-button">See if Decanter is right for you</a>
   </div>
 </section>